Plan Your Visit

 Tour Only Days

-On select weekdays during the summer, the museum is open for both self guided and guided walking tours only.
-Guided walking tours of Carhouse 3 may be offered upon request.
+On select weekdays during the summer, the Museum is open for Guided Walking Tours.
+Guided Walking Tours of Carhouse 3 may be also offered upon request.

 We may occasionally have to modify our schedules according to the availability of volunteer staff or operating status of our antique equipment.